Patient presented with periumbilical pain that migrated to the right hypochondrium laterally at the same day of presentation.

 Findings supportive of the diagnosis of appendicitis include 4:

 - aperistaltic, noncompressible, dilated appendix (>6 mm outer diameter)

 - echogenic prominent pericaecal fat

 - periappendiceal fluid collection

 - target appearance (axial section)

-Confirming that the structure visualised is the appendix is clearly essential and requires demonstration of it being blind ending and arising from the base of the caecum.
+Confirming that the structure visualized is the appendix is clearly essential and requires demonstration of it being blind ending and arising from the base of the cecum.